Vyral/base-template/_posts/2018-12-06-how-can-drmoves-com-help-you-earn-extra-income.md

 <li><strong>Telemedicine.</strong> Telemedicine is becoming more and more prominent, and we list more than a dozen companies in need of telemedicine services.</li></ul>

-We love being a resource for medical families, so if you have any more questions about this website you want to talk about your own experience as a medical family, don’t hesitate to reach out to us.
+We love being a resource for medical families, so if you have any more questions about this website or you want to talk about your own experience as a medical family, don’t hesitate to reach out to us.
 We’d love to help you.